geocucu/gc_msvc_toolbar/docs/behaviour.md

 Using `IVsTaskSchedulerService` does not guarantee running on the "VS Main" thread, regardless of the context flag passed to `CreateTask()`.
 It will only run there if `Exec()` is called on "VS Main", and the context flag is one of the "UI thread" ones.

+#### Extension registration

+The GUIDs specified in the .pkgdef don't seem to end up in the registry.
+Extensions are probably installed (.vsix is extracted) in `%localappdata%\Microsoft\VisualStudio\<version>[Exp]\Extensions`

+#### What makes an extension

+The DLL exports `DllGetClassObject`.
+VS calls this expecting an `IClassFactory` interface implementation in return.
+VS will call the factory's `CreateInstance`, expecting an object that implements both `IVsPackage` and `IOleCommandTarget`, which I will call "the package".

+Therefore, the minimum code for a valid extension:
+- DLL exports:
+  - `DllGetClassObject` (for creating the factory object)
+- COM interfaces implemented:
+  - `IClassFactory` (for creating the package object)
+  - `IVsPackage` (for integration with VS)
+  - `IOleCommandTarget` (for handling VS commands)